liveahero-wiki/liveahero-wiki.github.io/_charas/flamier.md

 {% include sidekick-infobox.html stockId=10111 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="flamier"
 h_gachaResult = "Nice to meet you.
-I am Flamier, a high school teacher.
-My speciality is... that's right, just to have a teensy bit of enjoyment for explosions.
-I'm a bit clumsy, but I'm in your hands." s_gachaResult = "How do you do.
-My name is Flamier, a high school teacher.
-I am happy to accept your sidekick job.
+I am Flamier, a high school teacher.<br>My speciality is... that's right, just to have a teensy bit of enjoyment for explosions.<br>I'm a bit clumsy, but I'm in your hands." s_gachaResult = "How do you do.
+My name is Flamier, a high school teacher.<br>I am happy to accept your sidekick job.
 However...
 Are you sure you don't want to use just a little boom or two? "
 APPRECIATION = "Thank you for your hard work.
-I heated up some water in the office kitchenette and brewed tea.
-It looks like you're tired, so why don't you take a break ...?"
+I heated up some water in the office kitchenette and brewed tea.<br>It looks like you're tired, so why don't you take a break ...?"
 DAILY = "Hello.
-It ’s perfect weather for burning today ...Huh?
+It ’s perfect weather for burning today ...<br>Huh?
 Oh no, it's nothing.
 Well, let's work hard today."
-HERO = "That pastry chef lady is amazing.
-To bake baked goods at that speed.
-I wonder what kind of gunpowder she's using ..."
+HERO = "That pastry chef lady is amazing.<br>To bake baked goods at that speed.<br>I wonder what kind of gunpowder she's using ..."
-PLAYER = "Everybody has to start somewhere.
-Don't rush, just get used to it little by little.
-That was how I fell in love with the flames ... aah..."
+PLAYER = "Everybody has to start somewhere.<br>Don't rush, just get used to it little by little.<br>That was how I fell in love with the flames ... aah..."
-RELATION = "That police officer hero seems to get along well with me.
-Firearms are also in my area of study after all.
-That momentary flash from the muzzle is just irresistible..."
+RELATION = "That police officer hero seems to get along well with me.<br>Firearms are also in my area of study after all.<br>That momentary flash from the muzzle is just irresistible..."
 TOUCH = "Oh?
-What are you doing?
-Ah, maybe there was some leftover gunpowder powder on me?
-Goodness, how embarrassing ..."
+What are you doing?<br>Ah, maybe there was some leftover gunpowder powder on me?<br>Goodness, how embarrassing ..."
 TRAIN = "Thank you for your partnership in this experiment."
 TRAINED = "Ah, please be gentle ...!"
 %}